mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Introduction

-In this work, we recognize modular Vision-LLM methods as a potential solution to this problem as: (1) once an image encoder is aligned to one LLM, it requires significantly less data to re-align it to another LLM \citep{zhang_transfer_2023,zhu_minigpt-4_2023} and (2) since image encoding is, in principle, language-agnostic, we can also re-align the image encoder to a strong multilingual LLM, regardless of the fact that it was initially trained with English image-text data.
-Based on these observations, we present mBLIP, the first massively multilingual Vision-LLM, which we obtain by (re-)aligning an image encoder to a multilingual LLM.
-Putting together a range of recent advances in multimodal representation learning, we efficiently bootstrap a massively multilingual Vision-LLM using only $\sim$2.5 million images (and no additional multilingual text-only data!), training only 124 million parameters on consumer-level hardware (NVIDIA RTX 3090).
-We achieve this efficiency by: 1) bootstrapping our model from a) an English image encoder \citep{li_blip-2_2023} already aligned to a monolingual English LLM and b) a strong instruction-tuned multilingual LLM \citep{xue_mt5_2021,muennighoff_crosslingual_2022}; 2) leveraging recent advances in massively multilingual machine translation \citep{costa-jussa_no_2022}, which we use to translate high-quality English data---both classic captions as well as task instruction data \citep{dai_instructblip_2023}---to nearly 95 languages; and finally 3) coupling parameter-efficient training methods \citep{hu_lora_2022} together with 8-bit quantization \citep{dettmers_llmint8_2022} to make training feasible on consumer-grade hardware.
+In this work, we recognize modular Vision-LLM methods as a potential solution to this problem, observing that: (1) once an image encoder is aligned to one LLM, it requires significantly less data to re-align it to another LLM \citep{zhang_transfer_2023,zhu_minigpt-4_2023} and (2) since image encoding is, in principle, language-agnostic, it may be possible to successfully re-align the image encoder to a strong multilingual LLM, even if it was initially aligned only with English image-text data.
+Based on these observations, we present mBLIP, the first massively multilingual modular Vision-LLM, which we obtain by (re-)aligning an image encoder to a multilingual LLM.
+Putting together a range of recent advances in multimodal representation learning, we efficiently bootstrap a massively multilingual Vision-LLM using only $\sim$2.5 million images (and without any additional multilingual text-only data), training only 124 million parameters on consumer-grade hardware.
+We achieve this efficiency by: 1) bootstrapping our model from a) an ``English'' image encoder \citep{li_blip-2_2023}, previously aligned to a monolingual English LLM and b) a strong instruction-tuned multilingual LLM \citep{xue_mt5_2021,scao_bloom_2022, muennighoff_crosslingual_2022}; 2) leveraging recent advances in massively multilingual machine translation \citep{costa-jussa_no_2022}, which we use to translate high-quality English data---both classic captions as well as task instructions \citep{dai_instructblip_2023}---to 95 languages; and finally 3) coupling parameter-efficient training methods \citep{hu_lora_2022} together with quantization \citep{dettmers_llmint8_2022,dettmers_qlora_2023} to enable training on consumer-grade hardware.